LizzieSevC/SpotiSearch/README.md

 This is the font-end repository

-Disclaimer:
+⭐ Disclaimer ⭐
-The database was made through mookcaroo platform so it doesn't have real information about artists, and music in general.
+The database was made through the https://www.mockaroo.com/ platform so it doesn't have real information about artists, and music in general.

 It has two different views: